|Graduate Studies | Admissions | Graduate Office | Handbook | Assistantships|

 Admission to this program will require evaluation by graduate conducting faculty.
 Evidence of an appropriate level of musicianship must be satisfied in one of the following ways:

 - A videotape/DVD of a performance of a performance and/or rehearsal directed by the applicant

 - Other evidence deemed appropriate in consultation with the evaluating committee.

 The program will require a minimum one-year residency prior to graduation.
 Candidates must indicate a specialization in Wind Band, Orchestra, or Choral conducting.
-If accepted, students will work under the direct supervision of one of the three conductors of the major performance ensembles Nikolas Caoile - Orchestra, Larry Gookin - Wind Ensemble, or Gary Weidenaar - Choir, during each quarter of their residence.
+If accepted, students will work under the direct supervision of one of the three conductors of the major performance ensembles Nikolas Caoile - Orchestra, Lewis Norfleet - Wind Ensemble, or Gary Weidenaar - Choir, during each quarter of their residence.

 Admission to this program will be based upon an evaluation of an audition equivalent in scope to at least one-half of a full baccalaureate recital.
 Performance program advisors are Dr. Gayla Blaisdell - Voice, Dr. Jeffrey Snedeker - Brass, Dr. Hal Ott - Woodwinds, Prof. John Michel - Strings, Dr. John Pickett - Piano and, Mark Goodenberger - Percussion.